Vík & Reynisfjara Beach

 Vík is now a principle tourist destination as it lies on the number 1 road at a reasonable distance for a day trip from Reykjavik.
 Vík is often the furthest point on most South Coast photo tours.
 Vík also serves as a useful resting point as it is half way from Reykjavik to Jökulsarlon glacier lagoon & ice-beach.

-There is a very busy grill which shares it car park with a busy gift store and this is all across the road from one of Iceland’s largest campsites and a long golf course.
+There is a very busy grill that shares its car park with a busy gift store, and this is all across the road from one of Iceland’s largest campsites and a long golf course.

 Reynisdrangar sea stacks

 Most of the town is obsessed with the Reynidrangar sea stacks.
 You can spot the shape in many places.
 Legend has it that this was a tröll who was frozen in the morning light as he tried to tow his sailing ship ashore.
-Most photographers also obsess about the sea-stacks which can be seen from 2 beaches.
-The iconic shape is best viewed from the Vík beach.
+Most photographers also obsess about the sea stacks, which can be seen from two beaches.
+The iconic shape is best viewed from Vík beach.

-From the other black beach at Reynisfjara, the stacks appear with a different configuration and can be seen along with one of the finest examples of basalt hexagons.
-The sea can be very dangerous and has claimed the lives of several unsuspecting tourists.
+From the other black beach at Reynisfjara, the stacks appear in a different configuration and can be seen along with one of the finest examples of basalt hexagons.
+The sea can be very dangerous, and it has claimed the lives of several unsuspecting tourists.

-During the Winter always check weather and road conditions on safetravel.is because the elevated road approaching Vík can be very dangerous and often closes in severe Winter storms.
-If you get it wrong you could end up stranded in Vik for several unintentional hours.
+During the winter, always check the weather and road conditions for safetravel.is because the elevated road approaching Vík can be very dangerous and often closes in severe winter storms.
+If you get it wrong, you could end up stranded in Vik for several unintentional hours.

-With the sea stacks in mind explore the town to find different angles and different foregrounds.
-The best moments on the Vík side beach are Winter sunsets, but with light in the town better on Winter mornings.
+With the sea stacks in mind, explore the town to find different angles and different foregrounds.
+The best moments on the Vík side beach are winter sunsets, but the light in the town is better on winter mornings.